Tanasith Siripala: Bangkok Glass

-on 13 January 2012 Tanasith scored his first goal In 1–0 win over Army Welfare Department F.C.
-At Rangsit F.C. he played 5 games and scored 3 goals, helping the club gain promotion to Regional League Division 2 (Bangkok & Field Region) as Khǒr Royal Cup champion.
+on 13 January 2012 Tanasith scored his first goal In 1–0 win over Army Welfare Department at Rangsit. he played 5 games and scored 3 goals, helping the club gain promotion to Regional League Division 2 (Bangkok & Field Region) as Khǒr Royal Cup champion.

 Tanasith returned to Bangkok Glass in 2012 Thai Premier League and finally made his league debut for Bangkok Glass on 7 April 2012, in a 2–0 win over Police United at Leo Stadium.
 He played 9 games for Bangkok Glass in the league that season and they finished eighth.